AngealX/Chess_Creation/README.md

 ### \*Updated 05/02/2023

-### Fully functioning chess game made in python!
-This game was created as a group project for network computing grad course.
-In this project we had to use socket programming.
+### Fully functioning chess game made in Python!
+This game was created as a group project for our network computing grad course final project.
+In this project, we had to use socket programming, and we decided to go with Python due to everyone in the group being familiar with Python, especially our lead programmer (Ben Platt).
 The GUI was made using Tkinter.
-In this program you are able to play chess either singleplayer or online.
+In this program, you are able to play chess either single-player or online.
 Note: in order to play online, you must run and connect to Server.py, which is included in this repository.

 ### An important note: The GUI does not currently work as expected on Mac OS systems.
-The program has been fully tested and developed for windows machines.
+The program has been fully tested and developed for Windows machines.

 ## REQUIREMENTS TO RUN:

-### Operating System --> Only works as expected on WINDOWS 10 MACHINES (no Windows 11, mac, linux, etc.)
+### Operating System --> Only works as expected on WINDOWS 10 MACHINES (no Windows 11, Mac, Linux, etc.)

-### Network Requirements --> May need to setup port forwarding on your router to support incoming connections to server.py.
-To do this, access your router's administration settings forward to the hosts IP address and desired port.
+### Network Requirements --> May need to set up port forwarding on your router to support incoming connections to server.py.
+To do this, access your router's administration settings forward to the host's IP address and desired port.
 May also need to create an inbound rule in Windows Firewall settings to support inbound TCP connections on the desired port.

 ### Extensions -->

-#### GUI - Depending on python version, may not need to separately install tkinter:
+#### GUI - Depending on Python version, may not need to separately install Tkinter:

 #### --pip install tk